 In 2018, Ketanji Brown Jackson was a panelist at the National Constitution Center's town hall on Alexander Hamilton's legacy.

 In 2019, Ketanji Brown Jackson issued a preliminary injunction in Make The Road New York v.
-McAleenan, blocking a Trump administration rule that would have expanded expedited removal for undocumented immigrants.
+McAleenan, blocking a Trump administration rule that would have expanded expedited removal without immigration court hearings for undocumented immigrants.

-In 2019, Ketanji Brown Jackson ruled in favor of the House Committee in Committee on the Judiciary of the U.S. House of Representatives v.
-McGahn, compelling Don McGahn to comply with a subpoena for an impeachment inquiry hearing.
+In 2019, Ketanji Brown Jackson issued a ruling in Committee on the Judiciary of the U.S. House of Representatives v.
+McGahn, compelling former White House Counsel Don McGahn to comply with the subpoena to appear at an impeachment inquiry hearing.

-In 2019, Ketanji Brown Jackson ruled that provisions in three Trump executive orders conflicted with federal employee rights to collective bargaining, but her decision was reversed unanimously by the D.C.
+In 2019, Ketanji Brown Jackson ruled that provisions in three Trump executive orders conflicted with federal employee rights to collective bargaining.
+Her decision was reversed unanimously by the D.C.
 Circuit.

 In August 2020, the D.C.
 Circuit affirmed part of Ketanji Brown Jackson's decision in Committee on the Judiciary of the U.S. House of Representatives v.
 McGahn.